jkoendev/openocl_models/README.md

 We plan to implement a direct interface to Peter Corke's robotics toolbox in OpenOCL soon, let me know if you would like to get involved! https://github.com/OpenOCL/OpenOCL/issues/102

-Collection of models for optimal control with OpenOCL
+Collection of (very experimental) models for optimal control with OpenOCL.

+Code generation of RTB model with symbolic toolbox and casadi: rtb_p560_symbolic_sim

 rtb: models used with Peter Corke's robotics toolbox

-For optimal control example see rtb_puma560
+For optimal control example see rtb_puma560 (outdated by now)

 ## requirements (from https://github.com/jkoendev/):